 What Can I Expect During the Procedure?

-- When you arrive, we will bring you to the treatment room, take your vitals, and get you comfortable.
+- When you arrive, we will bring you to an exam room to take your vitals and start the numbing process.

 - Your nose will be numbed with a series of topical medications to help open and numb the nasal passages.
-These include nasal sprays, a numbing gel, anesthetic via injections, and medications placed on pledgets (cotton balls rolled and cut into thin squares).
+These include nasal sprays, a numbing gel, injections, and medications placed on cotton pledgets.
 This takes about 20-30 minutes.

 - Once good anesthesia is achieved, a thin device with the balloon is guided through your nasal passages to your sinus.
-The balloon is gently inflated for five seconds and then deflated.
-You may feel facial pressure and hear a “crackling” sound.
+The balloon is gently inflated and then deflated.
+You may feel slight pressure and hear a “crackling” sound.
 Dr. Sikand will treat all necessary sinuses in the same manner.
-If eustachian tube dilation is part of your planned surgery, this will also be done using the same balloon device.
 The balloon will then be removed and discarded.
 If other procedures were planned, those will be performed as well.

 - Majority of our patients report not feeling any pain.
 95% of patients asked said they felt minor pressure when the balloon is inflated or they didn’t feel anything at all.